-Experiment 2 (EXP2) took place during the evening of 10 September but was halted when winds at crest level increased to $5-6 \text{ m s}^{-1}$ and the cold pool dissipated prematurely as the ridge weakened and a weak, fast-moving short-wave trough passed to the north of Utah; 700-hPa winds were southwesterly before the trough and shifted to northwesterly by the morning of 11 September.
+Experiment 2 (EXP2) took place during the evening of 10 September, but was halted when winds at crest level increased to 5-6 m s-1 and the cold pool dissipated prematurely when the ridge weakened and a weak, fast moving, short-wave trough passed to the north of Utah.
+700 mb winds were southwesterly before the trough and shifted to northwesterly by the morning of 11 September.

 Experiment 3 (EXP3) was conducted during the evening and morning transition periods of 11-12 September, although no observations were taken in the middle of the night.
 The inversion formed somewhat later in the evening than normal because of gusty, daytime winds, but these winds decreased as evening progressed.
-EXP3 was influenced by a large-scale 500-hPa trough centered over the Midwest; 700-hPa winds remained from the northwest but dropped below 4 m s-1 and became westerly by the morning of 12 September.
+EXP3 was influenced by a large-scale 500 mb trough centered over the Midwest.
+700 mb winds remained from northwest, but dropped below 4 m s-1 and became westerly by the morning of 12 September.